Sir David Cannadine explores Winston Churchill's first career as a journalist. Featuring Rogar Allam as Winston Churchill.

+As a young man, Winston Churchill discovered his love for words and decided to make a living out of them, initially as a war correspondent.
 Indeed he became a writer so prolific and unstoppable that when he was hit by a car in a New York street, he dictated a thousand words about the experience from his hospital bed.
-Some of what he wrote was, as David Cannadine shows, very pot-boilerish.
-In this programme, we hear extracts from Churchill's forgotten early dispatches, which made him famous at a young age.
+Sir David Cannadine explores Winston Churchill's first career as a journalist.
+With extracts from Churchill's forgotten early dispatches.

-With Roger Allam as Winston Churchill.
+Featuring Roger Allam as Winston Churchill.

 Producer: Melissa FitzGerald

-A Blakeway Production for BBC Radio 4.
+A Blakeway production for BBC Radio 4.